 Volunteering in Asia is the ideal way to travel to and give back, without breaking the bank.
 You can volunteer in Asia at any time of the year with International Volunteer HQ and our affordable Asia volunteer programs are available in 10 different destinations, including six Southeast Asia volunteer programs.
-The programs are based in Bali, Cambodia, China, India, Indonesia, Laos, Nepal, Philippines, Sri Lanka, Thailand, Vietnam and Malaysia.
+The programs are based in Bali, Cambodia, China, India, Indonesia, Laos, Nepal, Philippines, Sri Lanka, Thailand and Vietnam.

 As a volunteer in Asia with IVHQ, your time abroad will be a worthwhile and rewarding experience for both you, and the community that you will be immersed in.
 You will play a hands-on role in supporting community projects that are driven by the long-term goals of your host community.
 Volunteering in Asia also offers a unique insight into authentic cultural experiences, inspiring traditions, and unmatched hospitality.